JonathSpirit/FastEngine/README.md

 - **FastEngine##&&**
 This will build the client (audio, graphics, window, ...) shared library.
 - **FastEngineServer##&&**
 This will build the server (no audio, graphics or window dependencies) shared library.
-Note that the server library will manually build bits of **SFML** sources in order to retain nice features like *sf::View* or *sf::Transform* but remove drawing capacity and OpenGL stuff.
 - **install**
 The install target is not supported **for now** and should not be used.
 In order to install the library please see go to the *Installing* section.